TN Guv, CM, leaders condole demise of PM Modi's mother | Politics

 Tamil Nadu Governor R N Ravi, Chief Minister M K Stalin and several leaders condoled the demise of Hiraben Modi, mother of Prime Minister Narendra Modi, on Friday.

-Hiraben passed away at a hospital in Ahmedabad on Friday.
+Hiraben passed away at a hospital in Ahmedabad today.
 She was 99.

 Expressing profound grief, the Governor said in a tweet ''Deeply saddened by the passing away of Tmt.
 Heeraben Modi, beloved mother of our Hon'ble Prime Minister Thiru.
 Narendra Modi.
 Praying for eternal peace for her departed soul. @narendramodi @PMOIndia.''
 Expressing condolences, the Chief Minister said in his tweet ''Dear Prime Minister @NarendraModi, We all know the emotional bond you had with your beloved mother Hiraba.
 The grief of losing one's mother is too hard to bear for anyone.
 I am deeply saddened and no words can describe how sorry I am for your loss.''
 Conveying his deepest sympathy and heartfelt condolences in this hour of grief, Stalin said in another tweet ''May you find peace & comfort in the memories you shared with your mom.''
 AIADMK interim general secretary K Palaniswami said he was extremely saddened to know that Hiraben Modi, mother of the Prime Minister passed away early this morning, ''My deepest condolences on behalf @aiadmkofficial to Hon'ble @narendramodi ji, May her soul Rest in Peace,'' he tweeted.